 It is not uncommon for people to mistake other anomalies and distortions with ghosting, especially those who are new to 3D printing.

-From our explanation, it is evident that visible infill is quite different from ghosting.
-You can tell that your prints are ghosting when features certain features are re-occurring, different from visible infill wherein the printing structure gets visible on your 3D prints.
+From my explanation, it is evident that visible infill is quite different from ghosting.
+You can tell that your prints are ghosting when features certain features are re-occurring, different from visible infill wherein the printing structure becomes visible on your 3D prints.

 In other words, ghosting occurs when you clearly see that certain features of your print repeat near them.
 Unless in extreme cases, ghosting tends to be quite subtle, hence its name!